Zluf/tic-tac-toe/README.md

 # Tic-Tac-Toe Game

-This repository contains a Tic-Tac-Toe game created using React, HTML and CSS.
+This repository contains a Tic-Tac-Toe game created using React, HTML, CSS and Vite build tool.

 ## Usage

 You can use this repository to play Tic-Tac-Toe in the browser.
-To start, clone the repository and install the necessary dependencies using the command **pnpm install**.
+To start you need to have **pnpm** package manager installed.
+Clone the repository and install the necessary dependencies using the command **pnpm install**.
 Then run the command **pnpm run dev** to launch the game in your browser.

+**pnpm** was used as a solution to the **eslint** node module error.
+The module could not be installed with **npm** in a **Vite** project because of Mac OS version being outdated.

 ## Game Rules